 Progesterone has many other positive effects on your body, such as enhancing thyroid function and promoting bone health.

 You might accept these symptoms as just part of being a woman, but contrary to what you may have been told, these symptoms are not normal.
 They are a sign that your hormones are out of balance.
 Your doctor may have offered you options such as surgery, a hysterectomy, or prescription drugs, however, none of these will correct what’s really causing the problem.
 You need progesterone.

 After her horrible accident, Kathryn’s hormones were severely affected.
-She had ovarian cysts, irregular periods and couldn’t get pregnant.
-Watch her powerful story to find out what balancing your hormones can do for you.
+She had ovarian cysts, irregular periods and then went into early menopause in her twenties.
+Her doctors told her she would never have children.
+Watch her powerful story to find out how Kathryn was able to have not one, but four children, and learn what balancing your hormones can do for you!